-Subclones of pTH838 that contained the A/T rich region but did not contain all predicted DnaA boxes were initially (pTH879, pTH880 made utilizing restriction sites and pTH881) that flanked the hemE - Y02793 intergenic region.
+Subclones of pTH838 that contained the A/T rich region but did not contain all predicted DnaA boxes were initially utilizing restriction sites (pTH879, 088HTq made pTH881) that flanked the hemE - Y02793 intergenic region.
 These constructs did not result in any transconjugant colony formation when mated into Rm5004 suggesting that these subclones did not contain all the necessary sequence required for autonomous replication.
 To further confirm that the hemE - Y02793 intergenic region alone could not support replication, the 477 bp region was amplified from pTH838 and cloned into pUCP30T.
-The resulting plasmid when transferred pTH1245 into Rm5004 did not veild transconjugant colonies (Figure 3).
+The resulting plasmid pTH1245 when transferred into Rm5004 did not transconjugant colonies (Figure 3).
 The 5' and 3' limits of the chromosome origin were estabilished using cloned PCR products.
-The 51 limits of sequence required for transconjugant colony formation was mapped to within 19 base pairs (the difference between pTH1451 and pTH1452 and the difference between pTH1453 and pTH1454 as seen in Figure 3).
+The 5' limits of sequence required for transconjugant colony formation was mapped to within 19 base pairs (the difference between pTH1451 and pTH1452 and the difference between pTH1453 and pTH1454 as seen in Figure 3).
 A predicted DnaA box (TGATCCACA) maps within this 19 base pair sequence.
 The 3' limits of the region required for transconjugant colony formation (pTH1454) extended approximately 250 base pairs into Y02793, Figure 3.